 One way to have your site setup is to have the web server and database server separated into their own dedicated servers.
 This is great for a number of reasons; it separates the two primary services allowing each to run without resource contention.
 Another benefit is security, the database can be separated from the web server and made only privately accessible from the web server by secure local communication.

-This setup is usually recommended if you have a database intensive site.
-The webserver and database server requirements are often different so this setup would allow each server to be setup and configured specifically for the needs and benefits of each.
-A single server with a very resource heavy web server or database can affect each other’s performance, so having them separated can make a site that was once sluggish perform quick again.
+This setup is usually recommended if you have a database-intensive site.
+The web server and database server requirements are often different so this setup would allow each server to be setup and configured specifically for the needs and benefits of each.
+A single server with a very resource-heavy web server or database can affect each other’s performance, so having them separated can make a site that was once sluggish perform quickly again.

 Using a failover setup like this gives more peace of mind when it comes to reliability.
-It allows an entire ISP, datacenter, network or the server to fail, all while your site will automatically bring itself back online on a secondary server.
+It allows an entire ISP, data center, network, or server to fail, all while your site will automatically bring itself back online on a secondary server.

 Using a SAN is beneficial as it cuts down on hard drive I/O and sync traffic between servers that are in a cluster.
 By having all data stored in a central location, bringing new servers online in various style setups is simple and easy.
 It’s a wise choice for horizontally expanding clusters.